HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 Function removeUserFromCourse()

 ## Description
-Removes a user from the current course-version, retrives UID with ajax POST, then deletes user with opt DELETE.
+Removes a user from the current course-version, retrieves UID with ajax POST, then deletes user with opt DELETE.

 ## Input Parameters
 - Parameter: opt